-IASIS CONTRIBUTION - First Case Study
+• IASIS CONTRIBUTION - First Case Study

-COUNTRY / REGIONAL AREA: GREECE CASE STUDY TITLE: Evolution of Internet addiction in Greek adolescent students over a two-year period: The impact of parental bonding The study provides findings from a cross-sectional study on Internet abuse, parental DESCRIPTION OF bonding, and parental online security practices of the entire Kos Island adolescent THE CASE STUDY student population (12-18 years old) and their parents.
+COUNTRY / REGIONAL AREA: GREECE CASE STUDY TITLE: Evolution of Internet addiction in Greek adolescent students over a two-year period: The impact of parental bonding DESCRIPTION OF THE CASE STUDY The study provides findings from a cross-sectional study on Internet abuse, parental bonding, and parental online security practices of the entire Kos Island adolescent student population (12-18 years old) and their parents.
 It also compares the teens' level of excessive computer use with the corresponding parental estimates.
-TARGET GROUP Adolescent student population aged 12-18 living in OF THE CASE STUDY Kos Island and their parents.
-ADULT LEARNING • Internet availability has expanded alongside Internet addiction, which CHALLENGES: is more prevalent in a population when no proactive measures to What are the challenges address the condition have been taken. that are faced by the • Parents frequently underestimate the extent of a child's computer use. professionals and caregivers • Parental controls over Internet use play little to no preventive role and in the fight of (screen) cannot shield children from developing Internet addiction. addiction phenomena?
+TARGET GRO Adolescent student population aged 12-18 living in Kos Island and their parents.
+ADULT LEARI CHALLENG What are the ch that are faced professionals and in the fight of (addiction pheno NING ES: Hallenges By the caregivers screen) Internet availability has expanded alongside Internet addiction, which is more prevalent in a population when no proactive measures to address the condition have been taken.
+Parents frequently underestimate the extent of a child's computer use.
+Parental controls over Internet use play little to no preventive role and cannot shield children from developing Internet addiction.